Two-particle cumulant distribution: a simulation study of higher moments: RESULTS AND DISCUSSIONS

-In Fig. 3, we have shown the $c_2$ of charged hadrons in d-Au collisions for different centrality bins.
-The centrality of each event was assigned based on the charged particle multiplicity, similar to ref\cite{Nayak:2025wco}.
-The coefficient $c_2$ is lowest in the central collisions and increases rapidly in peripheral collisions.
-This is consistent with the fact that $c_2 \propto 1/N_{ch}$.
-A rather surprising trend was observed in the dependence of $c_2$ on pseudorapidity.
-A higher $c_2$ was observed for larger $\eta$ windows ($\Delta \eta$).
-This can be attributed to jet-like correlations of low-energy partons which have a higher $\eta$ range.
-The increase in $c_2$ with $\Delta \eta$ is slow, roughly proportional to $\ln (\Delta \eta)$.
+In Fig.~2, we have shown the $\langle c_2\rangle$ of charged hadrons in d-Au collisions for different centrality bins.
+The coefficient $\langle c_2\rangle$ is lowest in the central collisions and increases rapidly in peripheral collisions.
+The centrality of each event was assigned based on the charged particle multiplicity in $-0.5<\eta<0.5$, similar to ref~\cite{Nayak:2025wco}.
+In the central collisions, the datasets with higher $|\eta|$ had a lower $\langle c_2 \rangle$.
+This can be attributed to the higher number of pairs with $\eta$-gaps.
+The $\langle c_2\rangle$ decreases with $|\eta|$, i.e, $\langle c_2\rangle \propto 1/N_{ch}$.
+The $\langle c_2\rangle$ as a function of $N_{ch}$ in $-0.5<\eta<0.5$ pseudorapidity range can be found in Fig.~4.
+However, in the minimum-bias collisions, the value of $\langle c_2\rangle$ is almost independent of $\eta$ windows.
+A clear representation of $\langle c_2\rangle$ as a function of $|\eta|$ in minimum-biased d-Au collisions can be found in Fig.~3.
 This suggests that larger $\eta$ windows do not guarantee non-flow removal.
 However, a $\eta$-gap can eliminate these correlations.
-The decays such as $\rho \rightarrow \pi^+\pi^-$, contribute significantly to the non-flow correlations.
-In Angantyr simulations, almost 15\% of the $c_2$ originates due to resonance decays.
-A comprehensive study on the role of resonance decays in the two-particle correlations can be found in ref\cite{Wang:2008gp}.
-Furthermore, the current implementation of hadronic rescattering in PYTHIA 8 was unable to enhance these correlations.